Free Application for Federal Student Aid (FAFSA)

-Eligibility for this grant is determined by the expected family contribution (EFC)calculated from the FAFSA.
-The maximum full-time award for 2019-2020 academic year is $6,195.
-Pell grant funding is limited to students working on their first Bachelor’s degree and students can receive no more than 12 full time semesters ( equivalent of 6 years) of Pell grant funding.
+Eligibility for this grant is determined by the expected family contribution (EFC) calculated from the FAFSA.
+The maximum full-time award for 2021-2022 Pell grant funding is $6,495, limited to students working on their first Bachelor’s degree and students can receive no more than 12 full time semesters (equivalent of 6 years) of Pell grant funding.

 Purchase College adjusts Pell grant funding based on a student’s active, enrolled credits for the semester.
 Pell Grant funding will be reduced when a student never attends, stops attending or withdraws from coursework they are registered for.
 Please speak to our office in person if you plan to stop attendance in any coursework.

 Due to the recent implementation of the Year-Round Pell Grant by the federal government, students now qualify to use up to 150 percent of their lifetime eligibility for the federal Pell grant within each academic year.
 To be eligible for the additional Pell Grant funds, the student must be otherwise eligible to receive Pell Grant funds for the payment period and must be enrolled at least half-time, in the payment period for which the student receives the additional Pell Grant funds in excess of 100 percent of the student’s Pell Grant Scheduled Award.

 This award is designed for only those students who demonstrate the highest level of financial need.
 While the amount is determined by the Office of Financial Aid, it may be awarded to you only if you are eligible for a Federal Pell Grant and if funding is still available.
 Please note that due to the mandatory spending cuts by the federal government through sequestration, SEOG funds may be reduced and/or canceled.
 If a revision is made to your award, we will send a new award notice.

 Educational Opportunity Program (EOP - EOP Students Only)